Cloud Levels

 Hope this helps and thanks for reading!

-Reservations work by allowing you to commit to an Azure resource by purchasing a reservation for a term of one or three years, in an exchange for a significant discount on the resources compute cost, when a reservation is purchased you have the option to either pay for the term entirely up-front or you can spread the cost of the reservation monthly.
-If the intention is to keep the resource long-term the goal is usually to cover each resource in its entirety by a RI to reduce the cost of the resource for its entire serviceable life.
+Reservations work by allowing you to commit to an Azure resource, by purchasing a reservation for a term of one or three years, in exchange for a significant discount on the resources compute cost.
+When a reservation is purchased you have the option to either pay for the term up-front or to spread the cost of the reservation monthly.
+If the intention is to keep the resource long-term, my recommendation would be to cover each resource in its entirety with a RI, as this will reduce the cost of the resource for its entire life span.

 • Virtual Machines (VMs)